synw/sqlite-speed/README.md

 - Goqu is the fastest
 - Xorm is good in all fields
 - Django is very regular and quite fast
-- Dataset is the easiest to use, at the cost of speed and regularity
+- Dataset is the easiest to use, at the cost of speed

 ## Run the tests